 If Detroit-Style Pizza isn't being demanded in your city right now, it probably will be soon.
 Brandon Hunt, owner of Via 313 in Austin, told Eater he thinks Detroit-Style Pizza is "going to be on the same level as New York and Chicago" style one day.

-Fast casual restaurants are popping up all over the place.
-In my city (Boston), we've had Blaze Pizzas and Oath Craft Pizzas opening up all around my office and apartment building, while the rest of the country is being flooded with Pieologies and Pie Fives.
+Build-your-own-pizza restaurants are popping up all over the place.
+In Boston, Blaze Pizzas and Oath Craft Pizzas have been opening up locations all over, while the rest of the country is being flooded with Pieologies and Pie Fives.

 The concept is simple - line up like you would at a Subway or a Chipotle.
 Choose your crust, sauce, cheese, and toppings.
 Minutes later, you're presented with your very own customized pizza at a reasonable price.

-I guess that's a warning for all aspiring pizzeria owners in Chicago - it might not be best to mess with deep dish.
+I guess that's a warning for all aspiring fast casual pizzeria owners in Chicago - it might be best not to mess with deep dish.
 All other cities, prepare yourself - dawn is approaching.

 3) The Advent of Technology